 The historic Rawlings Conservatory & Botanic Gardens is ideal for weddings, birthday parties, social functions, charity events, receptions and company meetings — whether you need an indoor or outdoor setting for your event.
 Contact us for availability, rates, and a tour of the facilities.

 Each Sunday of the month is learning time at the Conservatory, where our popular Plants and People program offers something for children, adults, and families.
+Join us for our new Sunday Crochet Circle!

 This year the Howard Peters Rawlings Conservatory reaches a remarkable milestone: the 125th anniversary of it’s opening in 1888.
 We look forward to bringing you exciting activities and events over the coming year that will celebrate the Conservatory’s past and keep its future blooming.